sampsyo/cs6120/content/blog/2022-05-19-A_Type_and_Effect_System_for_Deterministic_Parallel_Java/index.md

 ### Introduction

 Multithreading is notoriously difficult to reason about and error-prone.
-This happens due to potential race conditions that can be arise when two threads are trying to access the same region in memory simultaneously.
-Traditional approaches using locks (e.g. mutexes) can cause a deadlock and are also hard to reason about.
+This happens due to potential race conditions that can be arise when two threads try to access the same region in memory simultaneously.
+Traditional approaches using locks (e.g. mutexes) can cause a deadlock and are also difficult to reason about and debug.

-In this paper, the authors propose a new way of making concurrency in Java safe and lock-free by introducing a novel mechanism for partitioning and annotating of parallel Java programs.
+In this paper, the authors propose making concurrency in Java safe and lock-free by using a type and effect system that involves partitioning and annotating Java programs.
+They introduce novel mechanisms that expand on the capabilities of previous type and effect systems, allowing for concurrent operations on recursive data structures via **region nesting**, concurrent array operations via **index-parameterized arrays** and **subarrays**, and concurrent writes to the same location in memory via **commutativity annotations**.
 They develop a new extension for Java called DPJ (Deterministic Parallel Java) which additionally comes with the formal verification functionality.
-The papers demonstrates how DPJ can be used to implement realistic algorithms and verify their thread-safeness.
+The paper demonstrates how DPJ can be used to implement realistic algorithms and verify their thread-safeness.

 ### Basic Idea

 The paper introduces a set of annotations for unsafe memory accesses.
 The systems defines two main classes of annotations:
 * **regions** - the programmer names portions of the heap and assigns each object and variable to a region of the heap;
-* **effect annotations** - denotes what regions a method reads and writes from, e.g. ```reads <region-list> writes <region-list>```, where ```<region-list>``` is the region list defined above.
+* **effect annotations** - denotes what regions a method reads and writes from, e.g. ```reads <region-list> writes <region-list>```, where ```<region-list>``` is a list of regions as defined above.

-The listing bellow shows an example of a class definition (a Tree class for a tree datastructure) with annotations, the example is taken form the original paper, and we added more comments in it to show the functionality.
+The code below shows an example of a class definition (a Tree class for a tree data structure) with annotations.
+The example is taken from the original paper, and we added more comments in it to show the functionality.

 ```
 // take the "global" region P for this class as a template argument.